An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Prompting Generative AI for Meaningful Error Handling

 Large Language Models (LLMs) can help you design robust error handling approaches.
-By outlining the kinds of problems you anticipate—like file system issues, network timeouts, or user input validation—you can request example code that demonstrates exception handling or Python best practices.
+By outlining the kinds of problems you anticipate—like file system issues, network timeouts, or user input validation—you can request example code that adheres to Python best practices.

 Example Prompt: